Sellers

 Manual Review

-You review and approve each vendor application before they can create listings.
+You review and approve each seller application before they can create listings.

 Best for: Curated marketplaces, quality control, or regulated industries.